Green Card Priority Date - FAQs About Green Cards What Is a Priority Date and How It Affects Your Immigration Process - Warren Law Firm

 The first step is pre-processing.
 If you are outside of the country and waiting to apply for an immigrant visa, the NVC will send you a letter that contains information for logging into the Consular Electronic Application Center to check your status, receive messages, and manage your case.
 If you are already in the United States, you should only have to apply for adjustment of status once a green card becomes available.

 It’s important to discuss this process with your lawyer.
-There are some exceptions for people who only need an adjustment of status, but typically, most people waiting for a green card will need to keep an eye on the Department of State’s visa availability whether they are inside the country already or waiting from outside the country.
+There are some exceptions for people who only need an adjustment of status, but typically, most people waiting for a green card will need to keep an eye on the Department of State’s visa availability, whether they are inside the country already or waiting from outside the country.

 Immigrant visas aren’t available without limit, unfortunately.
 So, people hoping to get an immigrant visa have to wait for a visa to become available.
-Keep in mind that each year the set number of green cards available is broken down into a very complicated system based on priority categories.
+Keep in mind that each year, the set number of green cards available is broken down into a very complicated system based on priority categories.
 Each category also has a specific number available.
 Generally speaking, there are family-based visa categories and employment-based visa categories.
-In addition to limiting the overall number of immigrant visas each year, the number of green cards is also limited based on countries of origin too.
+In addition to limiting the overall number of immigrant visas each year, the number of green cards is also limited based on countries of origin.

 After the petition for your visa has been submitted and accepted, you or you and your lawyer have to keep an eye on the visa bulletin.
-The U.S. Department of State publishes a monthly visa bulletin announcing what visas available and what priority dates can move forward in the process of applying to become a lawful permanent resident.
+The U.S. Department of State publishes a monthly visa bulletin announcing what visas are available and what priority dates can move forward in the process of applying to become a lawful permanent resident.

 Why Do So Many People Focus On Their Priority Date?

-Green Card Priority Date - Warren Law FirmNVC does attempt to contact applicants when a visa becomes available to them, but this doesn’t always work out exactly as planned, so most applicants keep an eye on the visa bulletin so that they don’t miss their chance to apply for it.
+NVC does attempt to contact applicants when a visa becomes available to them, but this doesn’t always work out exactly as planned, so most applicants keep an eye on the visa bulletin so that they don’t miss their chance to apply for it.

-Once a visa is available based on your priority category and priority date, you only have one year to apply for the visa, or the petition is considered abandoned and your place in line would be lost.
+Once a visa is available based on your priority category and priority date, you only have one year to apply for the visa, or the petition is considered abandoned, and your place in line would be lost.

 Many people also pay close attention to the priority dates on the visa bulletin so that they can get a rough idea of where they are in line.
 The closer the current availability dates are to their own priority date, the closer they know they are to becoming green card holders.